ae-dschorsaanjo/math-is-fun/README.md

 # Math is Fun!

-Math is Fun! is the variation/continuation/spiritual successor of [game.py](https://github.com/ae-dschorsaanjo/game.py) written in Free Pascal.
+Math is Fun! is the spiritual successor of [game.py](https://github.com/ae-dschorsaanjo/game.py) written in Free Pascal.

-Tested on Windows 10 and Xubuntu 18.10, it should work on virtually anything.

-# How to ~~use~~ play?
+# How to play?

-It is easy!
-Just run the executable (after compiling, if necessary) and you can do the settings in-game along with the descriptions of the settings.
-You may also find the "help" useful.
+The game expects a terminal/command line with a size of at least 80x24 characters.
+After starting the program, it is recommended to run through the help menu and adjust the settings before playing.

 # How to compile?

-You will not need anything but FPC (version 3 or later).
-You can compile it by simply use `fpc mathisfun.pas`.
+The game only needs Free Pascal (3.0+).
+It should compile without any further dependencies.

+Here's a sample command for compiling on Windows: `fpc mathisfun.pas -obuild/mathisfun.exe & delp build`

 # Copyright